-Make-Ahead Meals: Food Safety Awareness
+Make-Ahead Meals: Food Safety and Sanitation Awareness

 Meal prepping is essential to save time and eliminate stress from your busy week!
 Many of our clients find it helpful to set aside one to two days in the week to cook and prepare meals for the rest of the week.

-Meal prepping can be super overwhelming.
+But meal prepping can be super overwhelming.
 Our dietitians can help you with meal planning and build your confidence in doing it on your own!

 Food safety becomes even more important when you are cooking ahead since you are not necessarily eating the meals the day that you make them.
 See below to learn about refrigerator “shelf-life” of each food that you’re preparing to ensure food safety.